Customer segmentation and personalization go hand in hand for marketers.

 - Capitalize on those patterns with targeted messaging to high-value groups

-- Grow their customer base and retention strategies over time
+- Grow their customer base and customer retention strategies over time

-Let’s explore how customer segmentation can improve your most important metrics — including and especially conversion — and unlock even more ROI for you and your team.
+With that in mind, let’s explore some customer segmentation examples and how grouping buyers based on various factors (purchase patterns, household demographics, etc.) can improve your most important metrics — including and especially conversion — and unlock even more ROI for you.

 What is customer segmentation?

-The basic customer segmentation definition is distinguishing groups of customers (or buckets or clusters of customers — whatever nomenclature you prefer) with shared attributes.
-These shared traits are typically based on demographic, brand engagement (online and offline), and buying behavior.
+The basic customer segmentation definition is distinguishing groups of customers (or buckets or clusters — whatever nomenclature you prefer) with shared attributes.
+These shared traits are typically based on demographics, brand engagement (online and offline), and buying behavior.

 (Psychographic traits are technically another customer data type you could collect.
 For the sake of this blog post, though, we’ll focus on these characteristics).